 Since we don’t have any filters applied, it’s just going to run an export of every order in our database.
 Here is how it looks (there are many more columns to the right which you can see in the screenshot:

 But let’s create a more meaningful export by segmenting our data.
-Let’s look at all orders created over a month that are still unfulfilled.
+Let’s look at all orders created over a month ago and are still unfulfilled to send to our (hypothetical) warehouse.
 To do this we would use the order created filter and the fulfillment status filter.
 As you can see, there are 495 orders:

 If you check the ‘One row per line item box’, Metorik will include a separate row for each line item, with line item data like SKU and quantity.
 This can be very handy for easily seeing which items are in each order:

 The settings tab also allows many more customization options including choosing which columns to include:

 For a list of unfulfilled orders for the warehouse, let's include the order ID, line items, shipping name, and shipping address:

 You can also include fields from the additional details section of your order.